arthurmde/api-spacex-backend/README.md

 ## Setup

-* Install python >= 3.10 in your machine to run the CLI application
+* Install python >= 3.10 on your machine to run the CLI application
-* Install requirements: `pip install -r requirements.txt`
+* Install dependencies: `pip install -r requirements.txt`
 * Install [Docker](https://docs.docker.com/engine/install/) and [Docker-Compose](https://docs.docker.com/compose/) to run TimescaleDB
 * Run container services: `docker-compose up -d`.
-This command will Timescaledb in a docker container sharing the port 5432 with your host.
+This command will run Timescaledb in a docker container sharing the port 5432 with your host.
   * If you want to access the database through the container, you can use the following authentication information:
       * user: postgres